thekordy/ticketit/README.md

 6. Ticket comments
 7. Set the master view in ticketit config file, and the tickets system will integrate with it.
 8. Views are using the bootstrap
-9. Authorization for users, agents, administrators
+9. Authorization for users (create, view own tickets, comment), agents (view and edit assigned tickets), administrators (Agent features + delete, ticketit settings dashboard)

 ## To Do:
-1. Agents dashboard
+1. Pagination
+2. Forms validation
-2. Users email notifications
+3. Users email notifications

 ### Installation Guide
 **First Make sure you have got all dependents working:**